 Once the assets were tallied I sat back in my chair and wondered how my life ever turned out so good.

 Remember the old adage: the first million is the hardest?
 Well, I crossed plenty of those in the last six months.
 The final number came in at $12,600,200.

 Yes, I rounded!
-Real estate and the business are estimated, as I have said.
+Real estate is accounted for at the purchase price and the business value is estimated.

 My net worth increased over 25% in six months!
 This is an astounding number to me.
 I’m sure it is to you too.
 Part of my luck stems from a solid increase in the index funds.
 Where I smoked it is from investments I made in the 1980s.
 Phillip Morris is one of my first individual stock purchases.
 I never sold.
 It kept growing and keeps growing.
 In the early days it was in a dividend reinvestment account so the dividends kept buying more shares.
 Morris later changed its name to Altria when it spun off Phillip Morris International a few years back.
 The dividend grows times two now.

 A while back I bought some Tesla, Netflix, Facebook and a few other stocks.
 The “other” stocks did okay, going up with the market.
 I don’t have to tell you what Tesla, Netflix and Facebook did, do I?